thelukasssheee/CarND-Traffic-Sign-Classifier-P2/README.md

 ---

-## Rubric Points (TODO: entfernen?)
+### Rubric Points

-### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.
+This readme will cover all of the [rubric points](https://review.udacity.com/#!/rubrics/481/view), which were relevant for successfully passing this project.
+They are addressed individually in the lines below.

 ---
-### Writeup / README
+##  I - Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.
+This is the README to my project.
+I decided to put my write up notes directly into this file.
+This makes accessing, understanding and using my program much easier.

+For the sake of completeness, I retained a copy of the original README file within this repository under the name [README_Udacity](https://github.com/thelukasssheee/CarND-Traffic-Sign-Classifier-Project/blob/master/README_Udacity.md).

-You're reading it! and here is a link to my [project code on GitHub](https://github.com/thelukasssheee/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+Here is the link to my [project code on GitHub](https://github.com/thelukasssheee/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

 Further information can be found in the complete [GitHub repository](https://github.com/thelukasssheee/CarND-Traffic-Sign-Classifier-Project/)

+The entire program code is held within a Jupyter notebook and is written in Python 3.5.2.final.0.

+Some libraries are necessary to run the code and should be installed before running the notebook:

+* pickleshare 0.7.3
+* numpy 1.12.1
+* matplotlib 2.0.0
+* tensorflow 0.12.1

+---

-### Data Set Summary & Exploration
+## II - Data Set Summary & Exploration

-#### 1. Provide a basic summary of the data set.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.
+### 1. Basic summary of the data set

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used general python commands like `len` and the numpy function `shape` to calculate summary statistics of the traffic signs data set and use it dynamically within the code.

 * The size of training set is **34799**
 * The size of the validation set is **4410**